fabric8io/kubernetes-client/doc/CHEATSHEET.md

 ### Initializing Kubernetes Client
 Typically, we create Kubernetes Client like this:
 ```
-try (final KubernetesClient client = new DefaultKubernetesClient()) {
+try (final KubernetesClient client = new KubernetesClientBuilder().build()) {
   // Do stuff with client
 }
 ```
 This would pick up default settings, reading your `kubeconfig` file from `~/.kube/config` directory or whatever is defined inside `KUBECONFIG` environment variable.
-But if you want to customize creation of client, you can also pass a `Config` object inside `DefaultKubernetesClient` like this:
+But if you want to customize creation of client, you can also pass a `Config` object inside the builder like this:
 ```
 Config kubeConfig = new ConfigBuilder()
   .withMasterUrl("https://192.168.42.20:8443/")
   .build()
-try (final KubernetesClient client = new DefaultKubernetesClient(kubeConfig)) {
+try (final KubernetesClient client = new KubernetesClientBuilder().withConfig(kubeConfig).build()) {
   // Do stuff with client
 }
 ```